ifeiera/pinterest-scraper/README.md

 > - No support for carousel/slider pins
 > - No support for GIFs or animated content
 >
 > These features might be added when there's time and energy to deal with Pinterest's messy HTML structure.
-No promises though! 🤷

 ## API Endpoints